 The 2020 Ford Escape is all new, from road to roof, re-imagined as a longer, lower, wider and sleeker compact crossover SUV with carlike styling cues.
 It’s built on an all-new architecture shared with the new Europe- and China-market Ford Focus sedan (which will not be sold in the U.S.).
 From the front, the new Escape has a strong family resemblance to the outgoing Focus and Fusion sedans.
 After an 8-year hiatus, the Escape Hybrid returns to the lineup touting a 550-mile driving range.
 A plug-in hybrid version with more than 30 miles of all-electric range joins the Escape lineup in 2020.
 See the 2020 Ford Escape models for sale near you

 - Sleek styling

 - Expanded roster of standard safety and driver-assistive systems

-- 8-in landscape-format infotainment touchscreen on SE and above
+- 8-inch landscape-format infotainment touchscreen on SE and above

 - Comfortable front seats

 - Customizable dash display

 - Sliding rear seat and more rear-seat legroom than Chevy Suburban